-- physician and payer acceptance of our gammaCore therapy; - patients' acceptance of gammaCore therapy; - payor adoption; - estimated useful life of products - the timing of when individual payer coverage becomes available; - patient and physician product returns; - the timing, expense and results of research and development activities, future clinical trials and regulatory clearance or approvals; - fluctuations in our expenses associated with expanding our commercial operations and operating as a public company; - fluctuations in our marketing spend to drive patient purchases; - the introduction of new products, therapies and technologies by competitors; - the productivity of our field sales function; - supplier, manufacturing or quality problems with our products; - the timing of stocking orders from our distributors; - changes in our pricing policies or in the pricing policies of our competitors or suppliers; - · adverse developments in coverage amounts, benefit pathway, or government and third-party payers' reimbursement policies; and - the timing of customer budget cycles.
+- physician and payor acceptance of our gammaCore therapy; - patients' acceptance of our nVNS platform technology gammaCore therapy; - customer acceptance of our wellness and performance products; - payor adoption; - estimated useful life of products; - the timing of when individual payor coverage becomes available; - patient and physician product returns; - the timing, expense, and results of research and development activities, future clinical trials, and regulatory clearance or approvals; - fluctuations in our expenses associated with expanding our commercial operations and operating as a public company; - fluctuations in our marketing spend to drive patient purchases; - the introduction of new products, therapies, and technologies by competitors; - the productivity of our field sales function; - supplier, manufacturing, or quality problems with our products; - the timing of stocking orders from our distributors; - changes in our pricing policies or in the pricing policies of our competitors or suppliers; - · adverse developments in coverage amounts, benefit pathway, or government and third-party payors' reimbursement policies; and - the timing of customer budget cycles.

 Our results may also fluctuate on a seasonal basis due to the seasonality of cluster and migraine headache attacks, which could affect the comparability of our results between periods.
-These seasonal variations are difficult to predict accurately, may vary across different markets, and at times may be entirely unpredictable, which introduces additional risk into our business as we may rely upon forecasts of customer demand to build inventory in advance of anticipated sales.
-In addition, we believe our limited history commercializing our gammaCore therapy has, in part, made our seasonal patterns more difficult to discern, making it more difficult to predict future seasonal patterns.
+These seasonal variations are difficult to predict accurately, may vary across different markets, and at times may be entirely unpredictable, which introduce additional risk into our business because we may rely upon forecasts of customer demand to build inventory in advance of anticipated sales.
+In addition, we believe our limited commercial history has, in part, made our seasonal patterns more difficult to discern, making it more difficult to predict future seasonal patterns.